erlend-sh/documentation/guides/advanced_guides/search_parameters.md

 `cropLength=<Integer>`

 Total length of the cropped field.
-See [attributesToCrop](/guides/advanced_guides/search_parameters.md#attributes-to-crop)
+See [attributesToCrop](/guides/advanced_guides/search_parameters.md#attributes-to-crop).
+By default the cropped length is 200.

 ## Attributes to highlight

 `attributesToHighlight=<Attribute>,<Attribute>,...`

-Every matching string sequence in the given attribute's field will be wrapped around an `<em>` tag
+Every matching string sequence in the given attribute's field will be wrapped around an `<em>` tag.
+The attribute can also be `*`.
+In that case, `*` will be replaced by all attributes present in `attributesToRetrieve`.

+Some working examples:

+- `attributesToHighlight=overview`
+- `attributesToHighlight=*,overview`

 #### Example